 #3: Extensive coverage for most home and household issues

 AXA SmartHome Home Insurance offers extensive cover, which should be sufficient for most common household and home issues.

 These range from the usual items like damage to home and contents, to more contemporary needs such as home quarantine benefits.
-The plan also comes with personal liability with a generous limit as well as cover for situations arising from actions by your household members or domestic helpers.
+The plan also comes with personal liability cover with a generous limit, as well as cover for situations arising from actions by your household members or domestic helpers.

 We hardly ever see insurers offering no claims discounts for home insurance plans, so it’s refreshing to see that AXA offers one.

 Although the discount is a modest 10%, and kicks in only after 3 consecutive claim-free years, it still presents savings for those sticking with the plan.

 AXA SmartHome comes in two variants, Essential and Comprehensive.

 The difference between the two is that Essential only covers you against the risks specified in your policy.
 Meanwhile, Comprehensive covers you for all risks, even if they aren’t specified in your policy (apart from incidents, acts or events that are specifically spelled out as excluded).

 Hence, the Comprehensive variant is ideal for homeowners who want to be covered against the widest range of possible scenarios that could result in loss or damage.